John Button (Parliamentarian)

 Button was the son of John Button of Upavon, Wiltshire.
 He succeeded his father in 1601, and inherited Buckland, Hampshire from his uncle Henry in 1624.
 He was appointed High Sheriff of Hampshire for 1636.

 In 1625, he was elected Member of Parliament for Lymington.
 He was elected MP for Lymington again in November 1640 for the Long Parliament.
-Button fought in the parliamentary army and held local offices and that of Captain of Hurst Castle from 1643–45.
+Button fought in the parliamentary army and held local offices and that of Captain of Hurst Castle from 1643 to 1645.
 He was secluded in 1648 under Pride's Purge.

 Button married as his first wife Eleanor South, daughter of Thomas South of South Baddesley.
 Their son John was later MP for Lymington.